 Your personal brand is also your story.
 This will resonate with us marketers.
 Your brand must be dynamic to keep up with the ever-shifting landscape that we call life.
 Your career may change, your lifestyle may change, your geography may change – and with that, your brand may need to adapt.
 Your brand must connect the changes in your life.

-We recently attended the Adobe Summit event in Las Vegas, NV at which we joined a keynote featuring George Clooney, Abby Wambach, and Donnie Osmond.
+The 2016 Adobe Summit event in Las Vegas, NV featured George Clooney, Abby Wambach, and Donnie Osmond.
 The major underlying theme?
 Reinventing yourself and your personal brand.
 Clooney, a long-time “big-name” in the acting world focused on keeping it fresh.
 Abby Wambach, a now retired Olympian and soccer hero discussed taking the next step in her career… away from the field.
 Donny Osmond, once solely an entertainer, and now a man known for many talents spoke about being dynamic.
 All three spoke about your personal brand being a continuous dialogue and the importance of reinventing yourself every once in a while.

 So, tell your story; start your dialogue and create your personal brand.